Project Description

 Field Trips

 Trips are an integral part of the Harmony Middle School experience.
 As such students are expected to choose, plan, and participate in them.
-We take two to three trips every school year.
+We take many field trips every school year including plays, hikes, baseball games, ice and roller skating, bowling, and much more.

 We want students to have a direct say in their education.
-And, likewise, we want them to be able to impact their fellow classmates in meaningful and positive ways.
-To achieve this we give students a choice in classes, activities, trips, etc. and a voice in decisions that directly or indirectly affect them.
-In family meetings students literally create and enforce the rules.
-It is this democratic atmosphere that insures that every individual is valued and respected.
+Likewise, we want them to be able to impact their fellow classmates in meaningful and positive ways.
+To achieve this, we give students a choice in classes, activities, trips, etc. and a voice in decisions that directly or indirectly affect them.
+In family meetings, students literally create and enforce the rules.
+It is this democratic atmosphere that ensures that every individual is valued and respected.

 Thank you for interest in Harmony School!
 If you would like to reach out to us with questions or comments, please fill out and submit the form below.
 We’ll respond to you soon.